AstroquirksHQ/docs/docs/airdrop/compute-distribution.md

 ::: warning IMPORTANT

-Open the file `stargaze-delegators.csv` and :bomb: nuke all the weird addresses (the long interchain ones)
+Open the file `stargaze-airdrop.csv` and :bomb: nuke all the weird addresses (the long interchain ones)

 :::